Comprehensive Faculty Workload Policy

 - Research, Scholarships and Creative Work

 Faculty members are expected to engage in research, scholarship, and creative works.
-Any faculty members engaged in a substantive academic enterprise (e.g. completing a book for a respected press; chairing a national disciplinary organization; creating a nationally commissioned creative work, guiding student research that is published or presented regionally, nationally, or internationally) that in the judgment of the Provost adds academic status to the College may be granted, on the recommendation of the department chair and Dean, a remission for that purpose and for a specified time period.
+Any faculty members engaged in a substantive academic enterprise (e.g. completing a book for a respected press; chairing a national disciplinary organization; creating a nationally commissioned creative work, guiding student research that is published or presented regionally, nationally, or internationally) that in the judgment of the Provost adds academic status to the University may be granted, on the recommendation of the department chair and Dean, a remission for that purpose and for a specified time period.
 Tenure track faculty will be eligible for up to two remissions in their first three years on the tenure track.
 The Provost will file a report with the President on academic research remissions annually.

 - Remissions for Special Purposes